armbian/build/README.md

   package.
   Any variable recognized and function defined by the build script, at that point, can be used.
+* `sources/apt`
+  If present, the directory will be scanned for `.source` files, which should contain APT URL, in a form that `add-apt-repository` understand.
+  The system is restricted to ONLY ONE APT URL per file, since it's basically calling :
+  `add-apt-repository $(cat "/that/apt/file.source")`
+  For each `.source` file parsed, if there's a corresponding `.source.gpg` file, the file will be considered as a package signing key and will be passed to `apt-key`.
+  For this one, the file is copied into `${SDCARD}/tmp` and then **apt-key** is called like this : `apt-key "/tmp/file.source.gpg"`.

 Then in each directory representing a desktop environment, a desktop environment configuration or an appgroup, you can add :